 The higher fat, starch and carb content can also become a factor in weight gain.
 This in itself puts an increased amount of pressure on your joints.
 Whole grain represents a much better choice for both your joint and overall health.

 French Fries are a guilty pleasure that most of us can admit to, are convenient and addictive.
 They are hard to turn down, especially on the move and given that we are surrounded by fast-food.

-A final red flag for joint health are foods which are high in salt.
-Increased sodium levels causes problems with the body’s circulation.
-This problem can result in restricted blood-flow to the major joints, ultimately manifesting with increased stiffness in the joints overall.
+A final red flag for joint health are foods that are high in salt.
+Increased sodium levels cause problems with the body’s circulation.
+This problem can result in restricted blood flow to the major joints, ultimately manifesting with increased stiffness in the joints overall.
 This can also have negative consequences for sufferers of chronic pain conditions such as arthritis.

 John C. is a physiotherapist student who also holds a BSc. in Kinesiology as well as a Master’s Degree in Biomechanics.
 When he’s not studying or blogging over at Brace Access you can find him at the rink doing what all good Canadian boys do, playing puck.